Knowledge base

 - Jelastic Cloud

-- Unless otherwise specified, planned maintenance is generally carried out by Infomaniak between 10 PM and 6 AM.
+- Without any indication from you, scheduled maintenance is generally performed by Infomaniak between 10 PM and 6 AM.

 To do this:

-- Click on Scheduled maintenances in the left sidebar.
+- Click on Scheduled Maintenance in the left sidebar or on the central page depending on the service concerned:

-- Click on the blue button to set a preferred intervention slot:
+- Click the buttons to define, in blue, a preferred intervention slot.

 This guide helps resolve any issues with activating your Windows Server license.